Retainer

 Quarterly review

-Step back to assess progress, update the risk register, review compliance posture, and reprioritize based on what's changed in your business and technology landscape.
+Assess progress, update the risk register, review compliance posture, and reprioritize based on what’s changed in your business and technology landscape.

 Pricing